-The Center for Resilient Landscapes, a joint venture of the USDA Forest Service and Rutgers NJ Agricultural Experiment Station is pleased to announce this opportunity for summer funding for graduate research.
-Fellowships will be offered to currently enrolled students interested in exploring research in collaboration with Forest Service scientists and local organizations within the following seven program studies.
+The Center for Resilient Landscapes, a joint venture of the USDA Forest Service (FS) and Rutgers NJ Agricultural Experiment Station is pleased to announce this opportunity for summer funding for graduate research.
+Fellowships will be offered to currently enrolled students interested in exploring research in collaboration with Forest Service scientists and local organizations associated with the project opportunities identified below.

-Fellows will be part of a developing team of faculty and USDA-FS scientists whose main objective is to study urban natural resources stewardship and the development of social-ecological system resilience, from short-term recovery, to longer-term restoration, to fundamental system re-organization.
+Fellows will be part of a team of faculty and USDA-FS scientists who are studying urban natural resources stewardship and the development of social-ecological system resilience, from short-term recovery, to longer-term restoration, to fundamental system re-organization.
 The fellows may be based in New Brunswick, NJ on the Rutgers Cook Campus, in Philadelphia, or in New York City depending on the project.
 The research and collaborative team is expected to have a regional focus and will develop programmatic linkages throughout (but not limited to) the Silas Little Experimental Forest; the USDA-FS Urban Field Station network; the Rutgers campuses in New Brunswick, Newark and Camden; and other regional university programs, as opportunity allows.
 Centrally located between the USDA-FS Urban Field Stations of Philadelphia and New York City, there will be opportunities to form collaborative relationships across and between locations.
 For this reason, fellows may be required to travel throughout the region.
 The specifics of different projects will be addressed during the interview process.

 Applicants with a broad range of disciplinary backgrounds will be considered, including geography, computational sciences, entomology, ecology, plant pathology, forestry, horticulture, environmental sociology, planning, and natural resource management.
 The fellowship is a one year program but most of the work is expected to happen during the summer.
-Fellows are expected to work at the Field Stations for 12 weeks, though there is flexibility based on the awardees’ schedule and project.
+Fellows are expected to work at the FS Field Stations for 12 weeks, though there is flexibility based on the awardees’ schedule and project.
 During the remainder of the year, students will continue any remaining data analysis or writing required to meet their goals (e.g. publication or poster presentation).
-Transportation requirements will be dependent on the location of the project, but fellows will need to have a valid driver’s license and be able to drive safely.
+For most of the projects, fellows will not be required to have a car but they will need to have a valid driver’s license and be able to drive safely.

 Expectations for Fellows